 Sampling is the process of selecting individuals for study.
 A sample is any group on which information is obtained (Fraenkel and Wallen 1993) or part or section of a population (Nwana, 1981).
 The target population was 2 secondary schools.
-This population was generally too large for a thesis study.
-The researcher was interested in having a deeper understanding of the phenomena (challenges facing teachers and students in the use of instructional technology) being studied and how teachers differed in using instructional technologies population.
-Upon choosing the two schools, the researcher used form three (3) students for the study because they were better placed, had longer experience in the school, they were focused as they had already chosen subjects based on career and therefore focused to achieve their targets.
-Since these schools had three streams of form three classes the researcher used simple random sampling to pick one streams from each school of the sample, this is because the researcher wanted accurate information.
+This population was generally too large for a research study.
+The researcher was interested in having a deeper understanding of the phenomena being studied and how teachers differed in using instructional technologies for student's achievement.

+After choosing the two schools, the researcher used form three (3) students for the study because they were better placed, have longer experience in the school, they were focused as they had have already chosen subjects based on career and therefore were focused to achieve their targets Since these schools have about three streams of form three classes the researcher used simple random sampling to pick one streams from each school of the sample.
 The researcher used all the students in each of the selected stream for the study.
-The subject teachers for the selected streams in the two schools and heads of departments in Jinja district Uganda..
+The subject teachers for the selected streams in the two schools and heads of departments in the schools are part of the study.
 In case of where a teacher was a head of department and a subject teacher in the selected stream, the researcher took the subject head or substitutes the stream.